Ritualism in the Church of England: Ritualism and outreach to the unchurched urban poor

-The argument for ritualism in Anglicanism was also based on the analogy of the success of the Roman Catholic Church amongst the highly impoverished Irish migrant communities in the urban areas of England – it was argued by some that ritual played a key role in the growth of the Roman Catholic Church amongst the poor.
-However, the use of ritual probably played little more than a subsidiary role in the success of the Catholic Church in this area: its success was probably largely due to a special cultural identity that many Irish migrants felt with the Roman Catholic Church as one of the few institutions that they encountered in diaspora that was also a feature of life in their homeland.
+The argument for ritualism in Anglicanism was also based on the analogy of the success of the Roman Catholic Church among the highly impoverished Irish migrant communities in the urban areas of England.
+It was argued by some that ritual played a key role in the growth of the Roman Catholic Church among the poor.
+However, the use of ritual probably played little more than a subsidiary role in the success of the Catholic Church in this area.
+Instead, its success was probably largely due to a special cultural identity that many Irish migrants felt with the Roman Catholic Church as one of the few institutions that they encountered in diaspora that was also a feature of life in their homeland.

 Legacy of the controversies

 The ritualists' use of vestments and wafer bread have become widespread, even normative, in the Church of England for much of the 20th century.

-Although many members of the Church of England today still feel uncomfortable or skeptical about certain 'Catholic' or 'Romish' liturgical practices, they would be astonished to be told that, in the late 19th century, using incense, wearing vestments, putting candles on the altar, the mixed cup, making the sign of the Cross over the congregation, and using unleavened (wafer) bread in the Eucharist could spark riots, put priests in prison and even led in 1888–90 to the prosecution of a bishop – Edward King, Bishop of Lincoln.
-The lasting legacy is that the Ritualists won: the current liturgical style in its various manifestations in almost all Anglican parishes world-wide is much closer to the way Mass was celebrated 500 years ago even in Low Church and 'mid-range' parishes.
+Although many members of the Church of England today still feel uncomfortable or sceptical about certain "Catholic" or "Romish" liturgical practices, in the late 19th century, using incense, wearing vestments, putting candles on the altar, having the mixed cup, making the sign of the Cross over the congregation, and using unleavened (wafer) bread in the Eucharist could spark riots and lead to the prosecution and imprisonment of priests, such as the prosecution of Edward King, Bishop of Lincoln, between 1888 and 1890.
+The lasting legacy is that the Ritualists won; the current liturgical style in its various manifestations in almost all Anglican parishes worldwide is much closer to the way Mass was celebrated 500 years ago even in Low Church and "mid-range" parishes.